 What criminal sanctions are there for cartel activity?
 Are there maximum and minimum sanctions?
+Do individuals face imprisonment for cartel conduct?

 Neither DL 211 nor the Criminal Code contemplates criminal sanctions for cartel activity.
 It has been argued that cartel behaviour affecting prices may qualify as a criminal offence pursuant to article 285 of the Criminal Code, which contemplates imprisonment from 61 days to three years for 'fraudulent adulteration of prices'.
-However, to date there has been no collusion case sanctioned under article 285.
+However, to date there has been no collusion case sanctioned under article 285 (currently, there is a criminal investigation followed against those involved in the alleged collusion between the three main chemist chains).